Attorney Resumes & Writing Guide

 Attorneys perform various legal activities and projects on behalf of their clients, advising them regarding the intricacies of the law, facilitating complex administrative transactions, creating contracts and agreements abiding by the law of the state and the country, and conduction research in preparation for trials and court cases.

-Firstly provide the scope of your role, which may be navigating to a specific legal activity like litigation or conveyancing.
-Of you could be focussed on criminal trials and court cases.
+Firstly, provide the scope of your role, which may be navigating to a specific legal activity like litigation or conveyancing.
+If you could be focussed on criminal trials and court cases.
 Other attorneys specialize in contractual law where they would create shareholder agreements, real estate contracts, or company transfer documentation.

 You may also fulfill an important research and investigation function for a Senior Partner that involves collecting evidence, for instance, police reports or accident reports, getting hold of pleadings file in previous cases, or judgments made that set specific precedents that may be called upon in current ongoing trials.